(1) A person commits the offense of assault by strangulation or suffocation if the person knowingly and intentionally:

-(2) Except as provided in subsection (3) of this section, strangulation is a Class IIIA felony.
+(3) Except as provided in subsection (4) of this section, a violation of this section is a Class IIIA felony.

 (a) The person used or attempted to use a dangerous instrument while committing the offense;